 Select from 16 LED colors.
-Features a wide 170 degree motion and light sensor.
+Features a wide 170-degree motion and light sensor.
 Easily wraps around all toilet bowls.
 5 brightness settings.
-Multi-unit packs available.
+Multi-unit packs are available.

 This toilet light requires 3 AAA batteries, and you will need to buy them separately.

 Features 16 different LED colors.
-Highly flexible arm fits all toilets.
-5 dimming modes.
-Motion and light detecting sensors.
+A highly flexible arm fits all toilets.
+It has 5 dimming modes.
+Motion and light-detecting sensors.
 Slim and unobtrusive design.
 Affordable.
 Extra-long battery life.

 This toilet light also needs 3 AAA batteries, but they are sold separately.